KaitoML/nano-dl-framework/README.md

 pip install -r requirements.txt
 ```

 Requires Python 3.x.
-To run `tests.ipynb`, you'll also need Jupyter (or an IDE with notebook support, e.g. PyCharm, VS Code).
+To run `tests.ipynb`, you'll also need Jupyter (or an IDE with notebook support, e.g. PyCharm, VS Code), plus `scikit-learn` and `torch` for the MNIST/PyTorch comparison section.

 ## Usage